marols27/Python-print-styles/README.md

 The library is as is, so unless there are any major changes that should be done, it will remain as it is.

+NOTE:
+The README will not be updated as frequently as the code it self, and i wont guarantee any updates either.
+But if i do some updates i will try to update at least the dock strings so that you can easier see examples and details for easier use.

+## for your own use
+Hello!
+Great to see that you are interested in my color paletes!
+Unfortunatly i dont know how to provide you with propper downloads yet (sorry), BUT you can simply just copy and paste the code from the [printStyles.py](https://github.com/marols27/Python-print-styles/blob/main/printStyes.py) file, and paste it in to your own whateverTheName.py file and just import from there.

 ## classes:
 - fontColor:
     - Constructor: __init__(r, g, b)